 You can also ask to be on the reminder email list for each of the talk series – see below.

 The BYGONE DAYS TALKS are organised by Museum Volunteers, in support of the Museum.
-Due to their increased popularity, some talks may be transferred away from the Museum to another local venue.
-Details will be posted here or you can ask to be placed onto the Bygone Days emailing list by sending an email request to firstname.lastname@example.org
+Details will be posted here or you can ask to be placed onto the Bygone Days emailing list by sending an email request to email@example.com

 The SCIENCE in RADSTOCK TALKS are organised by Museum Volunteers, in support of the Museum.
-Due to their increased popularity, some talks may be transferred away from the Museum to another local venue.
-Details will be posted here or you can ask to be placed onto the Science in Radstock emailing list by sending an email request to email@example.com
+Details will be posted here or you can ask to be placed onto the Science in Radstock emailing list by sending an email request to firstname.lastname@example.org

 Back to What’s On at Radstock Museum